-- Determine the need for the good or service

-- Determine the funding source and availability

-- Develop specifications

-- Submit specifications to the Procurement Department

-- Create a requisition in SLPS financial on-line system (BusinessPLUS)

-- Create a Board Resolution, if applicable

-- Monitor vendor performance
+- Determine the need for the good or service. - Determine the funding source and availability. - Develop specifications. - Submit specifications to the Procurement Department on the RFP Worksheet (here) - Create a requisition in SLPS financial on-line system (BusinessPLUS) - Create a Board Resolution, if applicable - Monitor vendor performance.